royalapplications/docs/src/r2021/royalts/advanced/default-settings.md

 #### Do not allow application document without password protection
 This policy setting allows you to manage if a user is allowed to have an application document without password protection.

-Previousely, the ADMX configuration changed the registry value **DoNotAllowApplicationDocumentWithoutPassword**.
-An equivalent boolean property has been created in the **RoyalApplicationSettings** with the name:
+Previously, the ADMX configuration changed the registry value **DoNotAllowApplicationDocumentWithoutPassword**.
+An equivalent boolean property has been created in the **[RoyalApplicationSetting](xref:scripting_object_royalapplicationsetting#policydonotallowapplicationdocumentwithoutpassword)** with the name:
 ```batchfile
 PolicyDoNotAllowApplicationDocumentWithoutPassword
 ```